-This role will manage Mothers’ Union’s Communities of Interest, design and implement a new suite of Britain and Ireland programmes that are adopted as best practice frameworks for successful community outreach projects and work across the central staff team to ensure that everyone is supported to include membership and income growth as part of their work outputs.
+This role will manage Mothers’ Union’s Communities of Interest, help design, and implement a new suite of Britain and Ireland programmes that are adopted as best practice frameworks for successful community outreach projects and work across the central staff team to ensure that everyone is supported to include membership and income growth as part of their work outputs.

 Membership Development – Britain and Ireland